 We might as well face the truth.
 Guilty as charged, not one of us is going to pass through judgment before God without a full repayment of the debt we owe.
+The truth of what the Bible says about our spiritual condition is sobering and is bad news, unfortunately but it gives way to the Good News which comes later.

 “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.”
 2 Cor.
 5:21